 I know, I know – you want cold hard figures so I’m going to try to give a quantified answer in the most rudimentary way possible for one sample gap year trip.

 Let’s talk about the budget for a regular 6 month trip, leaving from Europe going to South East Asia for 4 months, Australia and Fiji for 1 month and the US for 1 month.
 The biggest cost on these types of trips is the airfare, which presents another question about whether to buy a RTW ticket or not (we’ll deal with that another time), other than that you can squeeze by on less than $30 a day easily.
+Wherever you go, it pays off to do some research.
+Usually, even major attractions offer discounts online!
 The budget tends to break down to something like this:

 - A round the world (RTW) ticket $1000